Elevate Dental Wellness & Health FAQs

 How can I replace a missing tooth?

 There are a few different options to replace a single missing tooth.
 The most common option is a bridge.
 A bridge requires preparing the two teeth around the missing tooth so that they can provide support for the false tooth in the middle.
 A second option would be to have a dental implant placed.
 Often this is the best option because it does not require compromising the teeth next to it.
 The procedure is easy and healing time is minimal.
 Lastly, there is always an option to replace the tooth with a removable appliance that looks similar to an orthodontic retainer.
-Dr. Werleman can consult with you to help you determine the best way to replace your tooth/teeth.
+Elevate Dental Wellness & Health can consult with you to help you determine the best way to replace your tooth/teeth.

 How do I whiten my teeth?

 The fastest way to whiten your teeth is to have them whitened professionally in the office.
 There is a one-hour process that can be done in the office that will give you the fastest results.
 Another option is custom-made whitening trays.
 We will take a mold of your teeth to make trays to fit your mouth and give you a professional strength gel to take home.
 This process usually takes about 10-14 days to achieve optimal results.
 There are many options to purchase from the store (ex. whitening strips, toothpaste) that can help but may not give you the results you wish to achieve.